-This Saturday, July 4 at 9:00 AM is the Freedom Festival Grand Parade – the largest of its kind in the state of Utah – highlighting freedom through bands, professionally crafted floats, giant helium balloons and local and national performers.
+Monday, July 4 at 9:00 a.m. is the Freedom Festival Grand Parade – the largest of its kind in the state of Utah – highlighting freedom through bands, professionally crafted floats, giant helium balloons and local and national performers.

 PARADE ROUTE & ROAD CLOSURES

-The parade will follow the same route that it has in previous years.
-It begins at 960 North University Ave and proceeds south to 100 South and then turns east to 200 East.
+Take note of the parade map below.
+The Freedom Festival has made a slight change to the parade route.
+It begins at 960 North University Ave and proceeds south to 200 South and then turns east to 200 East.
 From there it turns north to Center Street and then turns east and ends at 900 East.

-Please take note of the following road closures: University Ave and Center Street will be closed from 6:30 AM to about Noon on Saturday, July 4.
+Please take note of the following road closures: University Ave and Center Street will be closed from 6:30 AM to about 1:00 PM on Monday, July 4.
 University Ave will be closed from Bulldog Blvd to 300 South, Center Street will be closed from University Ave to 900 East, and 900 East will be closed from 800 North to 150 South.

 PARADE SPECTATOR RULES

 Spectators may “stake out” their claim to a spot along University Avenue no earlier than July 3, at 3:00 PM per Provo City Ordinance.
 All other portions of the parade route can not be claimed or reserved until July 4, at 5:00 AM.
 This includes trying to “reserve or occupy, or attempt to claim, reserve or occupy, either in person or by the placement of ropes, tents, chairs, sleeping bags, blankets, or other devices or barriers, any public property as a position for observing [the] public parade” (SECTION 9.14.220).